 How Many Coffee Shops Are There In Portland Oregon?

-To get right to the number, there are 2,572 coffee shops within the city of Portland “proper”, including locations within traditional Portland suburbs such as Beaverton, Gresham, Wilsonville and Tigard, as well as the overall Portland Metro area.
+To get right to the number, there are 2,572 coffee shops within the city of Portland “proper” (as of Jan 2016), including locations within traditional Portland suburbs such as Beaverton, Gresham, Wilsonville, and Tigard, as well as the overall Portland Metro area.
 What is even more incredible about this number, as if the number of coffee shops in Portland isn’t impressive enough, is the fact that only 295 of the coffee shops in Portland are a Starbucks location.

 Crazy Portland Coffee Statistics